ABOUT ME

 Training & Education

-I also believe that parents are the experts on their children.
-I am here to support caregivers in the process of change, not to tell them what is right for their unique child.
+We also believe that parents are the experts on their children.
+We are here to support caregivers in the process of change, not to tell them what is right for their unique child.

 Hurt people hurt people.
 That’s how pain patterns get passed on, generation after generation after generation.
 Break the chain today.
 Meet anger with sympathy, contempt with compassion, cruelty with kindness.
 Greet grimaces with smiles.
 Forgive and forget about finding fault.
 Love is the weapon of the future.